Is a full building survey worth the money or are you better off with a cheaper option?

-Buying a home is a massive financial commitment, so it makes sense to find out a little about your potential new home before signing on the dotted line.
+Buying a home is a massive financial commitment, so it makes sense to find out a little about the property you're thinking about purchasing before signing on the dotted line.

 After all, many of us spend a lot of time and effort researching smaller purchases, such as a new car, to make sure we don’t end up with insufficient boot space or poor fuel efficiency.
 And who hasn’t checked out a potential holiday destination on the internet to read other people’s reviews before making a final decision?

-Unfortunately, unless you are a surveyor you are unlikely to spot all the problems with a property before it’s too late and you are living there.
+Unfortunately, unless you’re a surveyor you are unlikely to spot all the problems with a property before it’s too late and you’re living there.
 Your new home could have serious problems, from structural failings to dodgy wiring, so even if you are a specialist in one of those areas, you still can’t be sure you haven’t missed something else vital.
 That’s what chartered surveyors are for.

 Of course the more detailed the survey you get, the more it costs, and a criticism of surveys is that they sometimes raise more questions than they answer.
 Even surveyors can’t give you a cast-iron guarantee that your property is fine – often carefully wording their report to make its limitations clear (after all, they need to cover their backs against future claims).